ajoh504/referenceguides/python/6_regular_expressions.md

 ### 6.7 regex greedy vs. non-greedy

 Python is greedy be default, which means it always matches the longest possible string within a range.
 To return the shortest possible string instead, use the `?`.
-Note that the question mark in this context is different than using it to designate an optional string.
+Note that the question mark in this context is different from using it to designate an optional string.

 ```py
 import re